 It seems that every year at least one album appears out of nowhere and completely blows me away.
 This year that album is “1634 Lexington Avenue”, from one of soul music’s unsung heroes, Carlton Jumel Smith.
 I’m not sure what’s more bizarre, the fact that he’s left it until his late fifties to release such a brilliant set of songs or that in 1999 he somehow failed to become a huge star after appearing as James Brown in Barry Levinson’s excellent movie, “Liberty Heights”.
 “1634…” contains ten original tracks of classic old-school soul straight from the Al Green, Bobby Womack and (his hero) James Brown school, each expertly performed by the flamboyant and charismatic Smith and expertly supported by Timmion Records’ in-house band, Cold Diamond & Mink.
 Every track on this wonderful album is worthy of mention here but “Woman You Made Me”, “You Gonna Need Me” and one of the singles of the year “This Is What Love Looks Like” (if you can watch the video here without smiling then you’re probably a serial malcontent).
 Don’t leave it too long between records next time please Mr Smith.

-3: DURAND JONES & THE INDICATIONS – American Love Call (Dead Oceans/ Colemine)
+3: DURAND JONES & THE INDICATIONS – American Love Call (Dead Oceans/Colemine)

 When Indiana based Durand Jones & The Indications released their excellent self-titled debut album in 2016, I didn’t expect them to follow it up with one of the finest soul albums of the 21st century (so far!)
 “American Love Call” is a genuine classic; vintage, old-school soul made by a bunch of young men who pay homage to the greats (Al Green, Smokey Robinson, The Dramatics among many others) but whose style is very much their own.
 In Durand Jones, the band possess a dynamic, cool-as-fuck frontman (as evidenced when I saw them perform at Bristol’s Thekla back in October) whose pleading vocals dovetail perfectly with drummer Aaron Frazer’s sweet falsetto.
 “American Love Call” is more laid back than their funky debut, and this new direction works in their favour.
 Frazer’s vocals, plus the lush arrangements on tracks such as the Stylistics channelling Philly-soul of “Court Of Love” and the dreamy “How Can I Be Sure?” are especially exquisite.
 What sets this album apart from their previous effort is a greater sense of cohesion.
 This is especially evident on the album’s opening three tracks: the not-so-optimistic state of the nation lament, “Morning In America” plus the pleading “Don’t You Know” and “Circles” on which this supremely talented quartet are at the top of their respective games.
 If album number three continues in this vein then we really are in for a special treat.

-2: MICHAEL KIWANUKA – Kiwanuka (Polydor/ Interscope)
+2: MICHAEL KIWANUKA – Kiwanuka (Polydor/Interscope)

-Michael Kiwanuka’s previous effort, “Love & Hate” was my 2016 album of the year.
+Michael Kiwanuka’s previous effort (his second), “Love & Hate” was my 2016 album of the year.
 Because this superb No.1 record was such a runaway commercial and critical success, it would have been easy for him to sit on his laurels and succumb to the “difficult third album” syndrome.
 However, I’m extremely pleased to report that he hasn’t been afflicted with this common malady and that his Dangermouse and Inflo produced follow up, “Kiwanuka”, is every bit as good as its predecessor.
 Admittedly, there’s nothing quite as grand on here as “Love & Hate’s” atmospheric, ten-minute opener “Cold Little Heart” (the gorgeous two-part “Piano Joint” comes close) but across “Kiwanuka’s” fourteen tracks there’s a greater sense of purpose and that MK has become more comfortable in his own skin.
 The album opens with two upbeat belters; “You Ain’t The Problem” starts out sounding like a distant Caribbean party before bursting into a funky, fuzzy barefoot groove straight outta ’71.
 The psychedelic soul of “Rolling” then takes up the reigns with a driving percussive beat before segueing into one of the album’s gentler tracks – the glorious gospel-tinged “I’ve Been Dazed”.
 Kiwanuka writes about subjects close to his heart; racism, police brutality and societal division are all fair game to him.
 “Another Human Being” is especially hard-hitting when, after a passage of recorded civil-rights commentary, the track ends abruptly with a telling gunshot.
 The gorgeous seven-minute love-song-of-sorts “Hard To Say Goodbye” (which wouldn’t sound out of place on Weller’s “22 Dreams”) drifts in and out like a daydream.
 It also marks the point at which “Kiwanuka” starts its descent into a gentler aural realm.
 The mellow vibe culminates in the closing track, “Light”; a lysergic, orchestral (heavenly?) beauty of a song in which he appears to have found inner peace: “Shine your light over me (shine on me), (All of my fears are gone), All of my fears are gone, baby, gone, gone (And it don’t bother me), It don’t bother me, don’t bother me, now… “.
 Three albums in and Michael Kiwanuka has released two bona fide classics in a row.
 For me, he should be hailed as one of the most important and vital artists to have emerged from the UK so far this century.

 1: BRUCE SPRINGSTEEN – Western Stars (Columbia)